vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 TANTRASĀRA 99

-When the breath for each phoneme becomes 216 internally, it occurs externally to the extent of thirty-six casakas.
-This is the rising of the phoneme automatically, all by itself, without any effort.
-On the other hand, the rising of the mantra with effort is like applying the force of determination to a single effort.
-Then a teacher, while continuing to think a mantra day and night with the thought of unification, becomes identified with the deity of the mantra.

-The number of rising of mantras is interpreted by the rising of the movement of breath.
-When that breath is doubled, the rising becomes half.
-Therefore, following the same method; the rising. occurs with reference to the wheel consisting of 108 divisions, and the rising of the breath becomes 200.
-According to this method, one who is able to rest in the movement of the breath, either gross or subtle, while the movement of breath becomes attenuated and when time is consumed in this manner, for that one everything is experienced as one consciousness which is perfectly full with the variegated śaktis.

-The difference of time is the cause of a distinction of knowl edge and not a distinction of a knowable object.
-It is like the knowledge of one standing on the mountaintop looking down ward.
-This knowledge, as long as it is existent, is known as 'subtle moment' (kṣana).
-In the rising of one breath, one thought exists.
-This is correct.
-Otherwise, the knowledge of a thought-construct (vikalpa) cannot be considered to be one because of its gradual association with the element of a word.
-This is the case even with mātrās 100 (dirgha, pluta), which are also gradual.
 As it is said in the Aștādhyāyi 1.2.32: “The first pada of the svarita vowel extending to one-half of the duration of the short vowel is udātta, while the remaining part is anudātta."

-Thus, so long as another vibration does not arise, there is a sin gularity of thought.
-At the time of bringing the mantra consisting of eighty-one divisions into the realm of memory and by means of entering different forms of attributes, it remains one with refer ence to the determinate thought (vikalpa) of Parameśvara, and the100 TANTRASĀRA

-experience free from vikalpa takes place as a result of the absorp tion of time.
+Thus, so long as another vibration does not arise, there is a singularity of thought.
+At the time of bringing the mantra consisting of eighty-one divisions into the realm of memory and by means of entering different forms of attributes, it remains one with refer ence to the determinate thought (vikalpa) of Parameśvara, and the[^100] experience free from vikalpa takes place as a result of the absorption of time.
 Thus, seeing the entire path of time in the arising of the breath, counting the diversity of creations and re-absorptions as innumerable and diverse, and cognizing oneself as the one pos sessing the great riches of the Lord, one experiences that he is already liberated.

 Visualizing one's own power of breath, which is nondif ferent from one's own consciousness, which transcends time along with being ever engaged with the wheel of creation, maintenance and dissolution, one becomes one with Bhairava, the Lord. .